mccheatz/compose-java8-build/README.md

 # compose-compiler-build
-[WIP] github action to build compose compiler with java 8 compatiblity
+github action to build compose compiler with java 8 compatiblity